 Tier IV is the highest possible certification; they are as secure, reliable, and redundant as can be.
 Sometimes referred to as the four 9’s, Tier IV data centers have 99.99% availability, which equates to less than an hour of downtime a year.

 In terms of redundancy, a Tier IV facility typically features 2(N+1) Redundancy.
-This means that the facility has double what is required to operate, plus a backup.
-This is another reason why these types of data centers rarely have downtime because of failover switches to alternative systems.
+This means that the facility has double what is required to operate, plus backup infrastructure.
+This is another reason why these types of data centers rarely have downtime because of failover redundancy to alternative systems within the infrastructure.

 PUE – PUE stands for Power Usage Effectiveness and it describes the efficiency of how a data center uses energy.
 The PUE is specifically the ratio of total energy delivered to computing equipment.
 A quick example is if a facility uses 100,000 kW of total power of which 80,000 kW is used to power your IT equipment, this would equal a PUE of 1.25.
 The lower the PUE, the better.
 Our purposeful use of the latest power efficient electrical components, modular POD foot prints, hot aisle containment, highest efficiency chillers, and renewable energy use all correspond to a large reduction in annualized PUE.
-HostDime achieves a 1.2 PUE in our constructed data centers, while our competitors often have PUE in the 1.5 or higher range.
+We achieve a 1.5 PUE in our constructed data centers, while our competitors often have PUE in the 1.9 or higher range.

-Rack Power Density and Redundancy – In the aforementioned 90’s telecom days, 2 to 4 kW per rack power density was considered high density because there was not enough demand on resources.
-Nowadays, the average power consumption for a rack is around 7 kW depending on the data center.
-HostDime’s purpose-built data centers feature dual distribution paths that provide power feeds to all racks and white space via A/B power sources by default, allowing high-density racks up to 10 KW per rack on demand.
-The aforementioned aisle containment is preinstalled on all data halls with racks, and available for setup to all other white space to properly and efficiently deliver the cooling necessary to support the power density designed for the space.
+Rack Power Density and Redundancy – In the aforementioned 90’s telecom days, 2 to 4 kW per rack power density was considered high density because compute available in the market packed into equipment was relatively low.
+Nowadays, the average power consumption for a rack is around 6 kW depending on data application use.
+All of our purpose-built data centers feature dual distribution paths that provide power feeds to all racks and white space via A/B power sources by default, while allowing high-density racks up to 20 KW per rack on demand.
+Aisle containment is preinstalled on all data halls with racks, and available for setup to all other white space to properly and efficiently deliver the cooling necessary to support the power density designed for the space.
 High performance computing (HPC) continues to push the boundaries in compute and power consumption, which is something we keep in mind during the design process.

-Client-Centric Amenities – One last critical advantage of our vision in next-gen, purpose-built data centers is their focus on client amenities.
-Some perks that are sometimes ignored in retrofits include client reception areas, on-site office areas for business continuity, IT equipment staging areas, collaboration conference rooms, multiple loading docks for IT equipment delivery, and on-site workstations.
+Client-Centric Amenities – One last critical advantage of our vision in next-gen, purpose-built data centers is a focus on client amenities.
+Some amenities that are sometimes ignored in retrofits include client reception areas, on-site office areas for business continuity, IT equipment staging areas, collaboration conference rooms, multiple loading docks for IT equipment delivery, and on-site workstations.
 These are just some of the amenities that were not thought about just 20 years ago that help enable a modern day multi-cloud adoption.

-If all that wasn’t enough, HostDime has taken client amenities to the next level with our upcoming Orlando data center.
-Clients can take advantage of on-site executive suites for overnight visits, including full bathrooms, showers, and full-sized beds, which we believe to be an industry first.
-The ability to stay within the data center and not just “work” is something we are excited about.
+If all that wasn’t enough, we have taken client amenities to the next level with our upcoming headquarters and flagship Orlando data center.
+Clients can take full advantage of on-site executive co-working offices, including full bathrooms, showers, and a full-sized gym, which we believe to be an industry first.
+The ability to do more within the data center and not just “work” is something we are excited about.
 HostDime’s flagship facility will also have a 350 person indoor-outdoor event space on the top floor of the facility to host technology related conventions and seminars in Central Florida.